 Obviously this was far too good an opportunity for me to pass up on, so a couple of weeks later I got started making my chilli and lime gin.
 The colour of this creation is absolutely stunning – if a little on the radio-active/Martian side – and despite its refreshing summery hues this little devil packed a little punch, making it the perfect winter warmer.
 It comes highly recommended, although a little tonic does help.
 The dog was also really intrigued, but don’t worry, despite receiving the big brown eye treatment she was not allowed near enough to taste it.
 Still, the photo is adorable so I had to include it here.

-This recipe is an adaptation from Sharky Oven Gloves.
-Obviously using your own home-grown chillies and limes would make this even better, but this wasn’t really an option for me.
+This is a deliciously warming gin.
 For the gin base I used Gordon’s – any half decent gin will do (not own brand: if it tastes like paint stripper beforehand, it will do so afterwards as well!) but don’t go too fancy as subtler notes will be overpowered by the flavours.
 I make mine in a 1 litre kilner jar I got online.
 The Usual Saucepans obviously supports responsible drinking (but has been known to err itself, on occasion).

 Get a large preserving jar (mine was a 1 litre one) and put the zest and juice of the limes into it.
 To this add the chillies, sugar and about a third of the gin.
 Swirl and shake until the sugar has dissolved and then add in the rest of the gin.
 Shake again.